-In Jeroo's Java/C++/C#-style programming language, upper-case letters and lower-case letters are treated as being different from one another.
-For example, the words "jessica", "Jessica", and "JESSICA" are treated as three different names.
+In Jeroo's Python-style programming language, upper-case letters and lowercase letters are treated as being different from one another.
+For example, the words "jessica", "Jessica", and "JESSICA" are treated as if they were three different names.
 Other languages might treat these as being the same.